Arunachal Frontier Highway: Proposed spurs

-Tawang-Yongphulla Spur (awaiting approval)
+Tawang-Yabab Spur (under construction )

-Tawang-Yongphulla Highway spur, proposed as a 100 km long western spur from Tawang to Yongphulla Airport in Bhutan (upgraded by India and jointly used by the Indian Army and Bhutan Army) in eastern Bhutan via Lumla-Yabab in India and Trashigang in Bhutan.
+Tawang-Yabab Border Post Highway spur as part of Tawang-Yabab-Yongphulla route, proposed as a 100 km long western spur from Tawang to Yongphulla Airport in Bhutan (upgraded by India and jointly used by the Indian Army and Bhutan Army) in eastern Bhutan via Lumla-Yabab Border Post in India and Trashigang in Bhutan.
+Tawang-Lumla-Yabab Border Post tenders awarded in 2024 with 2026 target completion.

+Yabab-Yongphulla Spur (awaiting diplomatic approval)

+Yabab-Yongphulla Highway spur as part of Tawang-Yongphulla route, is awaiting bilateral diplomatic clearance as it requires a formal bilateral treaty between India and Bhutan before physical construction tenders can be formally floated on the e-procurement network.

+Miao-Kharsang-Jagun spur and Kharsang-Bordumsa spur (approved)

+Miao-Kharsang-Jagun Highway spur approved and in tendering (May 2026 update).

-Miao-Kharsang spur (approval-unknown)
+Kharsang-Longding spur (approved)

-Miao-Kharsang Highway spur is likely awaiting approval as the National Highway, though state-level lower-status connectivity plan may exist (Nov 2025 update).
+Kharsang-Longding spur approved, tenders awarded, and presently under construction (May 2026 update).

 Connectivity

 VVP feeder roads (approved)

 Under the Vibrant Villages Programme, feeder roads to 122 border villages in Arunachal, at the cost of ₹2,205 crore, are being constructed which will connect to the Arunachal Frontier Highway.
 This budget also includes community centers and public infrastructure in those villages along the India-Tibet border to empower the villagers.

 Within Arunachal Pradesh

 Arunachal Frontier Highway will intersect with the: